Louis Dane: Civil service

 In 1904, the Dane Mission, named for his leadership, was sent by the British to Afghanistan to negotiate the friendship agreement with the country's new Amir, Habibullah Khan.
 The mission resulted in a reinforcement of the agreements between the British and Abdur Rahman Khan, Habibullah's father and predecessor as Amir.
 Afghanistan was a key player in The Great Game, and Dane's mission confirmed Britain's control over Afghanistan's foreign policy, and therefore gave the British the upper hand over the Russians.

 In 1908, he was appointed Lieutenant-governor in the Punjab, a post from which he retired in 1913.
+Upon completion in 1913, the dam on Namal Lake in the Namal valley in Mianwali District, Punjab, Pakistan was subsequently named Dane Dam in his honor.

 Football

 In 1928, Dane led a consortium of businessmen to found Thames A.F.C, following the construction of West Ham Stadium in the same year.
 In an interview with the Stratford Express, published on 1 August 1928, Dane said he believed West Ham Stadium, which had a capacity of 120,000, was "a wonderful stadium – one of the finest in the Country".
 Despite the Thames' facilities and the signing of former First Division players, such as Jimmy Dimmock and Henry White, the club never caught the imagination of the public, with the club setting a record low Football League attendance of 469 for a game against Luton Town on 6 December 1930.
 By 1932, following repeated poor finishes in the Third Division South, financial pressure and low attendances, Thames were wound up.